leofracca/gb-emu/README.md

 make doc
 ```

-The `doc` folder will be created in root folder of the project.
+The `doc` folder will be created inside the root folder of the project.

 To use this command `Doxygen` is required.
 OPTIONAL: you will also need the `texlive-font-utils` package to have a LaTeX documentation.